Camera Module Market Size and Share

 By Focus Type: Autofocus Extends Lead

 Autofocus systems held a 61.32% share in 2025 and are set to grow at a 4.69% CAGR as users expect instant focus across every lens.
 Closed-loop voice-coil motors with Hall sensors achieve sub-0.3-second locks, critical for video and burst photography.
-Liquid-lens solutions from Corning promise rugged, solid-state focus for industrial tasks, but remain a small base.
+Corning's liquid-lens solutions offer a robust, solid-state focus for industrial applications, providing enhanced durability and precision.
+However, these solutions currently cater to a relatively small market segment, limiting their broader adoption.

 Camera Module Market: Market Share by Focus Type